-Swiss centre back, Ramon Vega might only be known for his brief spells with Spurs, Watford and Celtic but off the pitch his astute business acumen and degree in finance and banking, have yielded great success.
-A three time winner of the Swiss Super League with Grasshoppers, Vegas spent a year in Italy before being signed up by Spurs in a £3.75 million deal.
+Swiss centre back, Ramon Vega might only be known for his brief spells with Spurs, Watford and Celtic but off the pitch, his astute business acumen and a degree in finance and banking, have yielded great success.
+A three-time winner of the Swiss Super League with Grasshoppers, Vegas spent a year in Italy before being signed up by Spurs in a £3.75 million deal.
 Despite the fact he was only a squad player, Vega started in 1999 League Cup final and ended up on the winning side.
 It came at a cost though, as he broke his ankle in the match and never managed to regain his form afterwards.

 The Man United striker is often praised for his strength and speed but is also a very tactically astute player, with a nose for defensive weakness.
 Born in Antwerp to Congolese parents, Lukaku was raised speaking French and has since learned five other languages including Portuguese which he picked to help his Brazilian teammates at Anderlecht adjust to life in Europe.
 Lukaku claims to watch every Premier League game to study movement off the ball and with such an incredible work ethic it’s not hard to see why Manchester United paid £75 million to bring him to Old Trafford.